 While there has been fighting in Yemen for several years, the start of the current conflict is considered to be March 2015.
-The main groups fighting are the Houthi rebels and the Yemeni government.
+The main groups fighting are the Houthi and the Yemeni government.

 Why is the humanitarian crisis so severe?

-Because of ongoing fighting and the occasional closure of ports and border crossings, it can be difficult for aid to reach the people who need it.
+Because of COVID-19, ongoing fighting, and the occasional closure of ports and border crossings, it can be difficult for aid to reach the people who need it.
 Even before the war, Yemen was the poorest country in the Arab world with nearly half of the population being undernourished.
 Food prices have gone up during the conflict and with limited opportunities for work, families have few options to obtain what they need to survive.

 How can I help?

-You can donate to the crisis here or set up your own fundraising page
+You can donate to the crisis here or set up your own fundraising page.